Back to Blog

 • Don't worry about consistency.
 You don't have to do it every day.
 Do it when you need it.

 • Don't buy a fancy journal.
 A random notebook prevents the "I don't want to ruin it" fear.
+A cheap composition notebook is best because it feels disposable.

 Conclusion